Sibling Age Gap Cost Impact Calculator

 Research Local Subsidies

 Investigate government programs, tax credits, or employer-sponsored benefits that can offset childcare costs, especially for dual-enrollment periods.
-For example, the Child and Dependent Care Credit can offer tax relief in the U.S.
+The Child and Dependent Care Credit can offer up to $6,000 in tax relief for two children in 2026.

 Projecting Childcare Expenses with the Sibling Age Gap Cost Impact Calculator